phetsims/fourier-making-waves/doc/qa-notes.md

 This screen is much more performance-intensive that the other screens, due to the number of Fourier components that it must plot in the Components (middle) chart.
 The worst-case scenario is when "Component Spacing" is set to π/4, which results in 97 components.
-Use this setting to test the performance and responsiveness of this screen.
+Use that worst-case setting to test the performance and responsiveness of this screen.

 Sliders in this screen have interactive tick labels.
 If you want to quickly (and precisely) move the slider to one of the tick-label values, click on the label.